 The J-1 Exchange Visitor program is used for temporary appointments such as postdoctoral appointments, non-tenure track, salaried faculty positions, non-salaried Visiting Scholars, and other temporary academic staff appointments.
 The J-1 visa is also used for visiting students.
 It is an appropriate visa for all unpaid academic appointments and many paid ones.
 It is not appropriate for tenure-track positions or for positions involving anything more than incidental (such as observing) clinical patient contact or care.
 Learn more about bringing a foreign national on a J visa.

 Individuals coming to the United States to perform temporary services in a specialty occupation are eligible for H-1B status.
 A specialty occupation is defined as one that requires "theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor's or higher degree, or its equivalent, as a minimum requirement."
 It is an appropriate visa for all tenure track academic appointments, physician appointments at the UVM College of Medicine and staff positions.
 All H-1B positions require at least a bachelor's degree in a related academic discipline.
-Because the H-1B process has high departmental costs ($960 - $2,185), inflexible job requirements and a lengthy processing time (1-7 months), the OIE generally recommends pursuing J-1 if at all possible.
+Because the H-1B process has high departmental costs ($960 - $3,460), inflexible job requirements and a lengthy processing time (1-7 months), the OIE generally recommends pursuing J-1 if possible.
 Learn more about bringing a foreign national on an H-1B visa.

 Less Common International Scholar Visas